with Drought Smart Plants

 Used in specific garden beds to locally improve soil for growing Brassicas, peas and tomatoes it’s invaluable.
 To prevent blossom end rot in tomatoes which is caused by a lack of calcium simply broadcast the dolomite lime along with ample compost over the soil.

-Use dolomite lime in trenches for direct seeding or for planting out young seedlings as it has virtually no risk of burning like hydrated lime which should never be used in a garden.
+Sprinkle it in trenches for direct seeding or for planting out young seedlings as it has virtually no risk of burning like hydrated lime which should never be used in a garden.

 Sprinkled over lawns or gardens under coniferous trees it combats the acidity produced by many years of needle drop, and raises the pH of the soil enough to enable the release and use of nutrients.
 In cases like these, it's safe to use a large amount without bothering about pH testing.